pecheylauren02/mp5_posh_portables/README.md

     - Checkout button (button styled using 'purchasing' action blue [See Whole Site Features](#whole-site)) with a lock icon to show that the checkout is secure.
     - Keep Shopping button to return users to products page (button styled using secondary action grey [See Whole Site Features](#whole-site))
 - Delivery is calculated as follows:
-    - Some items are not subject to delivery charges e.g. courses [See products](#products)
     - The delivery charge is 10% of the total amount spent on items that are subject to delivery
-    - If a user has spent over £100 (including on products that are not subject to delivery) then delivery is free.
+    - If a user has spent over $100 (including on products that are not subject to delivery) then delivery is free.
 - If the bag is empty users see a message telling them that the bag has no contents with a link back to products to encourage them to shop.